-Effective September 1, 2017 there will be no restrictions on the carry of knives in Texas except for knives with blades over 5-1/2 inches.
+Effective September 1, 2017 there will be no restrictions on the carry of knives in Texas except for knives with blades over 5-1/2 inches (restricted in certain locations).
 The criminal intent to use an item will be the determining factor, not the possession or carry of a particular type of knife.

 Additionally, it will be illegal to sell or give any child under 18 years of age a location-restricted knife.